The Invoice Validation Process

 - Finance executives can reduce costs and free resources that can be reorganised to enhance the bottom line and assist in strategic and corporate growth.

-- Corporate executives can better understand performance and monitor cash flow by analysis of the dashboard data offered by many of the automation software to measure.
+- Corporate executives can better understand performance and monitor cash flow by analysis of the dashboard data offered by many of the financial automation software.

 - The AP can eliminate paper invoices and manual interactions due to streamlined routing, coding, matching supplier invoices using pre-defined accounting rules.